theRTLmaker/CUDA_in_100_days/challanges/3_sharedMem_MatrixMult/nodes.md

 # Day 3 — Tiled Matrix Multiplication

-On day 2, I've identified two bottleneck, low data reuse and also low data coaslescing.
-Let's try to fix the second one.
+On day 2, I've identified two bottleneck, low data reuse and also low data coaslescing of matrix B. Let's try to fix the first one!

 ---